Low depth algorithms for quantum amplitude estimation: QoPrime: A number theoretic amplitude estimation algorithm

+By repeating this for all groups $\pi_i$, we acquire information about all moduli $M \mod n_j$.
+These low-precision estimates are then combined using the Chinese remainder theorem to recover $M \mod N$, and therefore an $\epsilon$-accurate estimation for $\theta= \frac{ \pi M}{ 2N}$.
+As we shall see, there is a sign ambiguity associated with each group of coprimes, and a recursive call is needed to determine $\theta$ unambiguously.
+The QoPrime algorithm makes a total $\tilde{O}(1/\epsilon^{1+q/k} )$ oracle calls for estimating $\theta$ within accuracy $\epsilon$ where $\tilde{O}$ hides factor that are logarithmic in $k, q$ and the success probability for the algorithm.
+It trades off the maximum circuit depth needed for amplitude estimation against the total number of oracle calls.

-The procedures used in steps 4-15 of Algorithm \ref{AE:crt} are described next and correctness proofs are provided for each step.
+The procedures used in the individual steps of the QoPrime Algorithm \ref{AE:crt} are described next and correctness of the steps is established.
 Let $ M = t N_{i} + l$ for some $t \in \Z$ and $0 \leq l \leq N_{i}$.
-Note that $l = M \mod N_{i} $ is the value being estimated in step 5 of the QoPrime algorithm.
+Note that $(-1)^{t}M \mod N_{i} $ is the value being estimated in step 11 of the QoPrime algorithm making it necessary to determine the parity of $t$ (cf. equation \eqref{five}).
+The approach taken to resolve this ambiguity is to compute all the estimates corresponding to the possible parities of $t$ and comparing with an estimate of $\theta$ obtained recursively using the QoPrime algorithm with lower precision in steps 1-5 of the QoPrime algorithm.
+The first lemma in the analysis establishes the correctness of this procedure.